Life As an Airline Pilot, Copilot, or Flight Engineer

 - Choose routes, altitudes, and speeds that will provide the fastest, safest, and smoothest flights.

-When polled, Airline Pilots, Copilots, and Flight Engineers say the following skills are most frequently used in their jobs:
+These are the skills Airline Pilots, Copilots, and Flight Engineers say are the most useful in their careers:

 Operation and Control: Controlling operations of equipment or systems.